by Nicole P

 Mild cases of acne may even improve with the use of natural oils with low comedogenic ratings.
 Many essential oils have antibacterial and/or anti-inflammatory properties which may help.
 If you have questions or concerns, speaking to a dermatologist is always recommended.

-Hemp oil is an oil which is extracted from seeds of a hemp plant.
+Hemp oil is an oil that is extracted from seeds of a hemp plant.
 This oil is lightweight, has a perfect 0 on the comedogenic scale, and is safe for topical use and as part of the diet.
 There is also virtually no risk of any THC or CBD causing the user to feel any psychoactive effects.

 The oil from the classic summertime treat also scores a 0 on the comedogenic scale.
 Sunflower oil is sometimes used to fight against common conditions such as athlete’s foot, arthritis, psoriasis, and more.
 Sunflower oil is also used in cooking and is rich in essential fatty acids.